 Is it OK to Let a 1-Year-Old Cry it Out?
 Research studies have shown that intentional, short-term use of crying during sleep training doesn’t have negative lasting effects.
 Read my article on letting your 1-year-old cry it out for more information.

 What Is a Sleep Regression?
-Sleep regression is a non-medical term for a period of time when a child’s sleep gets worse for time.
+Sleep regression is a non-medical term for a period of time when a child’s sleep gets worse over time.
 Read my article called “What is a sleep regression?” for more info.